umgfoin/kopano-kwa_smime/README.md

 In the attchment of this message the pkcs12 is stored (based64) encoded for a WebApp.Security.Private message, if it is a WebApp.Security.Public message the attachment contains a base64 encoded PEM file.

+## Tools

+The tools directory contains a tool to remove, list or import certificate in a user's store.
+For example:

+	./tools/kopano-smime -u user1 --import test.12 --passphrase test